-In this paper I propose an alternative interpretation of the "do no significant harm" principle so that it becomes an effective lever, not an obstacle, for the fundamental investments of a sustainable development strategy.
+In this paper I propose an alternative interpretation of the "do no significant harm" principle so that it becomes an effective lever, not an obstacle, for the fundamental investments of a sustainable development strategy and for the achievement of the European energy security as quickly as possible.

-The DNSH principle in the EU documents
+2. The DNSH principle in the EU documents